 Not Sure What You Want?
 No Problem.

-If you know you want to travel but are not sure when and where, you can take your pick from the best travel sites to help you with your decision.
+If you know you want to travel but are not sure when and where, you can take your pick from the best travel and hotel booking sites to help you with your decision.

 With Hello Hipmunk, you can email Hipmunk and ask for advice about where to go or search for destinations using custom preferences like “romantic” or “foodie.”